Welcome to Mr. Kremer Science, a collection of free, classroom-ready science resources designed for middle school and high school students.

 Start Exploring

-Browse the topic sections above to explore environmental science, biology, chemistry, physics, and Earth systems resources designed to support learning, curiosity, and scientific thinking.
+Browse the topic sections above.
+Explore resources in environmental science, biology, chemistry, physics, and Earth systems.
+These resources are designed to support learning, curiosity, and scientific thinking.

-I began curating this list of science resources years ago, sometime in the early 2010’s.
-I save and bookmark sites, videos, simulators, and news articles about the environment and sustainability almost daily, but there’s just no way to keep up with it all.
+I began curating this list of science resources years ago.
+I save and bookmark sites, videos, simulators, and news articles about the environment and sustainability almost daily.
+However, there’s just no way to keep up with it all.
 That means several URLs are probably broken by now.
 The volume of new resources geared toward science education is simply overwhelming.

 How to write MYP science reports

 I’ve used checklists.
 I’ve created formative tasks focused on one assessment strand at a time.
 I’ve made templates with clear headings and explanatory paragraphs.
 I’ve also designed heavily scaffolded worksheets for English Language Learners.
-In the end, most of my students seem to rely on this visual explanation of how to write lab reports in MYP sciences.
+In the end, most of my students rely on this visual explanation of how to write MYP science lab reports.
 So here it is.

 How to Create Scientific Tables and Graphs